“That’s ridiculous,” you may say. “How can an elder be an effective shepherd in one minute? Shepherding takes far more time than that!”

 Asking good questions is a skill that can be learned.
 With practice, you can improve.

-Listen intently—to what is said.
-When you ask questions, you must be prepared to reallylisten—beyond the words being said.
+When you ask questions, you must be prepared to really listen—beyond the words being said.
 We must become perceptive.
 I used to have a bad habit when conversing with people.
 While the other person talked, I would be looking at other things that were going on.
 My wife pointed out to me that this gave the impression to people I was not really listening.
 I protested that I could multi-process and pay attention to more than one thing at a time.
 But then I started noticing when other people did the same to me.
 I got the point!
-Listening requires 100% of our attention, blocking out other things that might interest us.
+Listening requires 100 percent of our attention, blocking out other things that might interest us.

 Each of these comments, in your own words, will take less than one minute, but they will powerfully convey that you really care for people.

-Pray appropriately—for the genuine needs.
-Then you can give a one-minute encouragement, “Hi Joe, I’ve been praying for you since you gave that request last week.”
+Then you can give a one-minute encouragement: “Hi Joe, I’ve been praying for you since you gave that request last week.”

 “On the spot” praying is particularly helpful when the person specifically requests you to pray.
 We have all had the experience of forgetting to pray, only to be reminded the following Sunday, “Thanks for praying for me!”
 So spontaneous praying is a good thing!